koreiklein/dist_zero/README.md

 In this mode, nodes are passed `OsMachineController`s just as in virtual mode.
 Each `OsMachineController` controls its own machine in the cloud.

+## Logging

+In virtual mode, logs are cleared when the system starts up, and aggregated locally in real time in .tmp/container You can print them all out for viewing with `./scripts/tail_container_logs`

 ## Testing
 Tests are given nose labels based on the mode that they test.
 Naturally, "virtual" and "cloud" tests tend to